-Introduction to the profession of Occupational Therapy, its place in the health care system, and the role of the Registered Occupational Therapist and the Certified Occupational Therapy Assistant.
+Introduction to basic theoretical concepts, professional development, profession of occupational therapy, its place in the health care system, and the role and function of the Occupational Therapist and Occupational Therapist Assistant.

 OTA 10001: Occupational Therapy Practice Skills II (3)

 Development of OT practice skills in therapeutic use of occupation, including crafts, activity analysis, and basic documentation.